sudharsahn/proj1-pageserver/README.md

 ### Assignment ###
 * Fork this repository to create your own repository on Github.
 (Read the 'git' documentation as needed, and create an account on Github if you don't have one.
 You should've already done finished this as part of Project 0.)
 * Clone your repository onto the machine you want to work on.
+* Add the following functionality. (a) If URL ends with name.html or name.css (i.e., if path/to/name.html is in document path (from DOCROOT)), send content of name.html or name.css with proper http response. (b) If name.html is not in current directory
+Respond with 404 (not found).
+Otherwise (any other URL), respond with http error code.
 * Make and test your changes.
 Use both automated tests (the script in the 'tests' directory) and some manual tests.
 * Revise this README.md file:  Erase what is no longer relevant and